-- Chemotherapy – a medicine that stops cells from growing or by destroying cells.
-There are several types of chemotherapy medicines, which stop the growth of cells or destroy these cells in a different way.
+- Chemotherapy – medicines that destroy cancer cells or stop them from growing.
+There are several types of chemotherapy, which stop the growth of cells or destroy these cells in different ways.

-- Radiation therapy – delivered either externally or internally, this form of therapy is when high energy beams are given to damage DNA and destroy rapidly growing cells.
-It is delivered to a specific part of the body, as opposed to the whole body (which is the case in chemotherapy).
+- Radiation therapy – delivered either externally or internally, this form of therapy involves adminstering high energy beams to the patient to damage DNA and destroy rapidly growing cells.
+It is delivered to a specific part of the body, as opposed to the whole body, which is the case in chemotherapy.

 - Other treatments may include a stem cell transplant, retinoid and immunotherapy.

-- Approximately 7 out of everyone 100 children diagnosed with cancer have neuroblastoma.
+- Approximately seven out of everyone 100 children diagnosed with cancer have neuroblastoma.